excid3/beginnerbounties.com/README.md

 1. Follow [Github instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) on how to Fork this repository.

-2. To Get up and running on Development Environment, check out to the repo & execute
+2. Make sure you have the correct version of Ruby installed (see `.ruby-version`).
+If not, install it if needed with the Ruby version manager that you use.

+        $ asdf install ruby 3.2.1
+        $ rbenv install 3.2.1
-        $ rvm install "ruby-3.2.1"
+        $ rvm install 3.2.1

 3. Install all dependencies with bundle